Understanding Adolescents: Using Attachment to Support Development

 Tags: Adolescents, Parents, Teenagers

-Understanding Adolescents is a three-hour workshop designed to help parents and professional helpers recognize the importance of parent-adolescent attachment.
-Adolescent Development will be explored in an attempt to demystify the teenage years and help parents be more present and connected to the youth they support.
-Anybody who is supporting youth and would like to experience a different way of being in relationship with them should attend.
+This is a three-hour workshop designed to help parents and professional helpers recognize the importance of parent-adolescent attachment.
+Adolescent development will be explored to demystify the teenage years and help adults identify the specific roles they need to fulfill to meet the needs of the youth they support.
+Anyone who supports youth and would like to experience a different way of being in a relationship with them should attend.

 Kristine Pau is a clinician with the Family Therapy Services Program at New Directions.
 She has a Bachelor of Science from the University of the Philippines and a Master of Marriage and Family Therapy from the University of Winnipeg.
 Kristine uses an Attachment and Trauma-informed approach in her work with individuals, couples and families.
 She has taught and supervises graduate students from the University of Winnipeg.